superjax/inertial_sense_ros/README.md

 ## Services
 - `single_axis_mag_cal` (std_srvs/Trigger)
   - Put INS into single axis magnetometer calibration mode.
-This is typically used if the uINS is rigidly mounted to a heavy vehicle, such as a car.
-After this call, the uINS must perform a single orbit around one axis (i.g. drive in a circle) to calibrate the mag [more info](http://docs.inertialsense.com/user-manual/Setup_Integration/magnetometer_calibration/)
+This is typically used if the uINS is rigidly mounted to a heavy vehicle that will not undergo large roll or pitch motions, such as a car.
+After this call, the uINS must perform a single orbit around one axis (i.g. drive in a circle) to calibrate the magnetometer [more info](http://docs.inertialsense.com/user-manual/Setup_Integration/magnetometer_calibration/)
 - `multi_axis_mag_cal` (std_srvs/Trigger)
   - Put INS into multi axis magnetometer calibration mode.
 This is typically used if the uINS is not mounted to a vehicle, or a lightweight vehicle such as a drone.
 Simply rotate the uINS around all axes until the light on the uINS turns blue [more info](http://docs.inertialsense.com/user-manual/Setup_Integration/magnetometer_calibration/)